 Advanced Background Checks Explained

 Are you searching for employment?
 Worried about what is on your advanced background checks?
 Wondering what is on your background report, or what potential employers may see about you?
-Advanced backgrounds comes in all shapes and sizes.
+Advanced backgrounds come in all shapes and sizes.
 Depending on the type of career you are seeking the type of advance background checks conducted may differ slightly.
-In the “pre-employment” stage there are several types of databases your new employer may check out.
+In the “pre-employment” stage there are several types of databases your new employer may look at.

 Here are a few different types of advanced background you may encounter.

 Social Security Tracer

 Sexual Offender Registries

 References (and more)